Skip to content

 United StatesQatar

-CENTCOM Commander Admiral Brad Cooper confirmed on Thursday that US forces destroyed a second Iranian drone carrier, which he described as roughly the size of a Second World War aircraft carrier.
-The vessel was still burning when Cooper spoke.
-Iran's first drone carrier, the IRIS Shahid Bagheri, was destroyed on Day 1 of operations, 28 February.
+CENTCOM Commander Admiral Brad Cooper confirmed the US destroyed a second Iranian drone carrier on Thursday, described as roughly the size of a Second World War aircraft carrier and still burning when Cooper spoke.
+The first drone carrier, IRIS Shahid Bagheri, was destroyed on Day 1.

 Briefing analysis